Exploring QCD matter in extreme conditions with Machine Learning: Heavy-Ion Collisions

-Ref.~\cite{Bernhard:2016tnd, Bernhard:2019bmu} use Trento + IEBE-VishNew + UrQMD hybrid model to do a global fitting to the charged multiplicity, the transverse momentum spectra, the centrality dependence of the elliptic flow and the triangular flow, which helps to constrain both the parameters in the initial condition and the temperature-dependent shear and bulk viscosity.
-The study shows that the extracted initial condition agrees with the gluon saturation model, and there is a clear signal of non-zero bulk viscosity.
+The studies by Bernhard et al. in Refs.~\cite{Bernhard:2016tnd, Bernhard:2019bmu} use a Trento + IEBE-VishNew + UrQMD hybrid model to perform a global fitting of the charged multiplicity, transverse momentum spectra, elliptic flow, and triangular flow as a function of centrality.
+This analysis helps to constrain both initial condition parameters and temperature-dependent shear and bulk viscosity.
+The results demonstrate that the extracted initial conditions are consistent with the gluon saturation model and indicate a clear signal of non-zero bulk viscosity.
 A set of nine model parameters in total are constrained using Bayesian analysis, whose posterior distributions are given in Fig.~\ref{fig:bayes}.
 These parameters include: \begin{enumerate} \item Norm, the overall normalization factor determining the initial total entropy that is responsible for the multiplicity of final state hadrons; \item $p$, the entropy deposition parameter, which is used to mimic different kinds of initial entropy production, from MC-Glauber to saturation-based models; \item $k$, multiplicity fluctuation shape parameter, which determines the multiplicity distribution in minimum-bias proton+proton collisions; \item $w$, Gaussian nuclear width, which determines the size of nucleons during collision; \item $(\eta/s)_{\rm hrg}$, a constant parameter for the value of $\eta/s$ in hadron resonance gas phase; \item $(\eta/s)_{\rm min}$, the minimum $\eta/s$ at the critical temperature $T_c=154$ MeV; \item $(\eta/s)_{\rm slope}$, the slope of $\eta/s(T)$ above the critical temperature $T_c$; \item $\zeta/s$ norm, one overall normalization factor for the given $\zeta/s(T)$ function; \item $T_{\rm switch}$, the particlization temperature. \end{enumerate}